 At a time when the demand for science professionals is greater than ever, we have the unique opportunity to propel more Cal Lutheran graduates into science careers in research, healthcare, business, and academia — all doing work that will have a lasting impact on our world.

-The new science facility will enable us to expand access to Cal Lutheran for more STEM majors and enhance science education for all of our students.
+The new Swenson Science Center will enable us to expand access to Cal Lutheran for more STEM majors and enhance science education for all of our students.

 A New Kind of Scientist